KTRimey/birdnest/README.md

 `sqlite3 database.db`<br />
 `SELECT * FROM drone;`

-###### Deploying in Cloud:
+#### Deploying in cloud

-For the production deployment I'm only running one server.
+For the production deployment, I'm only running one server.
 I built the React app and configured Flask to serve the static files, and then built a Docker image (see the Dockerfile for details).
 I uploaded the Docker image to Google Artifact Registry and then ran that in Google Compute Engine, adding PORT=80 to the environment.